droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 * Izek is utterly faithful to the Baron.
 His life is the sole obstacle to the change that Vallaki needs.
 * The players appear to be capable, intelligent, and good-hearted individuals—both well-armed and well-trained.
 If any group of individuals could aid Vallaki in its hour of need, they could.

-If the players are interested in Lady Wachter’s proposal, she asks them to perform the following tasks:
+If the players are interested in Lady Wachter’s proposal, she casts _[whispering quiet](https://2e.aonprd.com/Spells.aspx?ID=1834)_ and asks them to perform the following tasks:

 * Follow Izek and find a time when he is vulnerable—unaccompanied by the guards that most often seem to follow him.
 (Any guards will fight to the death to defend him and raise the alarm if allowed, which will both make the players’ fight more difficult and complicate Lady Wachter’s efforts to ensure a smooth transfer of power.)
 * Once Izek is dispatched, dispose of the body, but bring his head to Lady Wachter.
 (Lady Wachter notes that proof of Izek’s removal should greatly aid any efforts to encourage Vargas to step down peacefully.)